sssoz/pkp-annual-report/_sections/06-sustainability.md

 ### PKP Publishing Services

 X% of PKP’s operational revenue comes from PKP Publishing Services.
 By choosing OJS and hosting with PKP, our clients are directly supporting and sustaining open infrastructure.
-PKP currently hosts 540 OJS journals.
+From April 1, 2019 to March 31, 2020, Publishing Services brought in 48 new clients (from 22 different countries) for a total of 86 new OJS journals and 1 OMP press.

-Client statistics April 1, 2019-March 31, 2020:
+PKP Publishing Services at-a-glance:

 <article class="stats">
   {% for stat in site.data.sustainability %}